s-ruby/spring_2021/lessons/13_bootcamp_functions/functions_instructor_outline.md

 ```

   * `func()` vs `object.func()`
-    * If the function has a period before it, it's a method
+    * If the function has a period before it, it's a method.
+For e.g. `text.upper()` is a string method.
     * We'll talk more about methods in a future class

 ## 2. Function syntax